MISP/misp-rfc/misp-taxonomy-format/raw.md

 ~~~~

 The MISP taxonomy format describes how to define a machine tag namespace in a parseable format.
 The objective is to provide a simple format
-to describe machine tags (aka triple tags) vocabularies.
+to describe machine tag (aka triple tag) vocabularies.

 ## Overview

 The MISP taxonomy format uses the JSON [@!RFC4627] format.
-Each namespace is represented as a JSON object with meta information including the following fields namespace, description, version.
+Each namespace is represented as a JSON object with meta information including the following fields: namespace, description, version.

 namespace defines the overall namespace of the machine tag.
 The namespace is represented as a string and **MUST** be present.
 The description is represented as a string and **SHOULD** be present.
 A version is represented as a decimal and **MUST** be present.

 predicates defines all the predicates available in the namespace defined. predicates is represented as an array of JSON objects. predicates **MUST** be present and **MUST** at least content one element.

-values defines all the values for each predicate in the namespace defined. values **SHOULD** ne present.
+values defines all the values for each predicate in the namespace defined. values **SHOULD** be present.

 ## predicates

-predicates array contain one or more JSON objects which lists all the possible predicate.
+The predicates array contains one or more JSON objects which lists all the possible predicates.
 The JSON object contains two fields: value and expanded. value and expanded **MUST** be present. value is represented as a string and describes the predicate value.
 The predicate value **MUST** not contain spaces or colons. expanded is represented as a string and describes the human-readable version of the predicate value.

 ## values

-values array contain one or more JSON objects which lists all the possible values of a predicate.
-The JSON object contain two fields: predicate and entry. predicate is represented as a string and describes the predicate value. entry is an array with one or more JSON objects.
-The JSON object contains two fields: value and expanded. value and expanded **MUST** be present. value is represented as a string and describe the value machine parsable. expanded is represented as a string and describes the human-readable version of the value.
+The values array contain one or more JSON objects which lists all the possible values of a predicate.
+The JSON object contains two fields: predicate and entry. predicate is represented as a string and describes the predicate value. entry is an array with one or more JSON objects.
+The JSON object contains two fields: value and expanded. value and expanded **MUST** be present. value is represented as a string and describes the machine parsable value. expanded is represented as a string and describes the human-readable version of the value.

 ## optional fields

 ### colour

-colour fields **MAY** be used at predicates or values level to set a specify colour that *MAY** be used by the implementation.
+colour fields **MAY** be used at predicates or values level to set a specify colour that **MAY** be used by the implementation.
 The colour field is described as an RGB colour fill in hexadecimal representation.

 Example use of the colour field in the Traffic Light Protocol (TLP):